 NOTICE: Please check with each event before attending.
 COVID-19 restrictions have affected most all gatherings and classes, so the events in this list may have been cancelled or rescheduled for a later date.

 BLOW-OUT SPECIAL: If you are lucky enough to still own a VHS Videotape player, we are selling most of our VHS videotapes for $5 each.
-Many of these have never been converted to DVD by the authors, so the footage is rare.
-Shipping is $5.99 for the first item, but only $1.25 for each additional tape, so it pays to load up.
+Shipping is $5.99 for the first item, but only $1.25 for each additional.
 Limited supply.
 See the list here: Videotape Blow-out